Old Fashioned Pound Cake Recipe

 Finally, mix in 1 teaspoon of vanilla extract and strawberry puree.
 If the glaze is too thick, add additional milk 1 teaspoon at a time.
 If it is too thin, add additional powdered sugar 1 tablespoon at a time.

-Enjoy this delicious pound cake with your favorite fruit, with the strawberry glaze above, or plain with a bit of whipped cream!
+Enjoy this delicious pound cake with your favorite fruit, strawberry glaze above, or plain with whipped cream!

 What is your favorite cake recipe?